CryptoGrampy/xmr-pocket-node/README.md

 Make sure you enabled unknown sources in Android configuration (settings -> Security).

-Then download the app here: <a href="https://github.com/enerc/wownero-daemon/raw/master/app/release/app-release.apk">Download and install...</a>
+Download the app from the release section.